-The FA's Rules prescribe age groups for children to play in which are designed to ensure that they compete with peers of similar size and development.
-For some children however, playing in the prescribed age group would put them at a substantial disadvantage to their team mates, discouraging them from being involved or making it impossible for them to access football.
+The FA's Rules, specifically The Standard Code of Rules for Youth Competitions (SCORY), prescribe age groups for children to play in which are designed to ensure that they compete with peers of similar size and development.

+For some children with a disability or SPDD however playing in the prescribed age group would put them at a substantial disadvantage to their non-disabled team mates, discouraging them from being involved or making it impossible for them to access football altogether.